Melchor Rodríguez García: Education and early career

 Rodríguez studied at the asylum school.
 When he was thirteen years old, he began to work as a coppersmith in a workshop in Seville.
 He attempted to become a bullfighter and left his home to visit various fairs.
 El Cossío (the bullfighting encyclopedia) contains a reference to Rodríguez, cited as the only right-hander who combined bullfighting with politics.
 Rodríguez fought in Sanlúcar de Barrameda in 1913, and later in increasingly important squares until he reached the Puerta de Alcalá bullring.
 There he suffered a serious injury in August 1918.
 He retired in 1920, after some more bullfights in Salamanca and Seville.

 After his bullfighting career, Rodríguez moved to Madrid in 1921, where he began to work as a sheet metal worker.
 Around this time, he joined the Unión General de Trabajadores (UGT).
 He began to be attracted to the Labor Movement and joined the Confederación Nacional del Trabajo (CNT).
 Shortly after, he was appointed president of the Anarchist Trade Union of Carrocera.
 He spent time in prison during the monarchy and the Second Republic for his publications and for organizing strikes.

 Head of the Prison authorities

 Appointment

-After the outbreak of the Civil War, Rodríguez García, as part of a FAI, anarchist militia, took part in capturing the palace of a Marquis on Duque de Rivas Street.
+After the outbreak of the Civil War, Rodríguez García, as a part of anarchist militia FAI, took part in capturing the palace of a Marquis on Duque de Rivas Street.
 On 5 December 1936, the anarchist minister Juan García Oliver appointed Rodríguez García director of the prisons of Madrid, as one of the anarchists to be accepted into the government for their support of the republicans.